Lady Rain works as a daytime stock trader and writes about crafts and travels. She spends her weekends doing papercraft models and painting.

-The free paper quilling tutorials will teach you how to get started with paper quilling, and how to use the correct tools and craft materials.
+The free paper-quilling tutorials at the end of this article will teach you how to get started with paper-quilling, and how to use the correct tools and craft materials.
 You will also learn how to form quilling patterns with quilled paper.
 With the knowledge of all the basic shapes in paper quilling, sophisticated patterns can be created for quilling projects.

-There are some basic tools and materials for paper quilling which you will need to make fringed flowers.
+There are some basic tools and materials for paper quilling that you will need to make fringed flowers.

 To ensure consistency with the same type of fringed flowers, you can line two or three strips of quilling paper together when cutting the fringe by hand.
 Each paper strip will have the same width and angle of cut if they are cut at the same time.
 The flowers will appear more or less similar to each other too.